Traditional music

 Classical music

 With a tradition of art music very different from our own, there is very little classical music to be found in Uzbekistan.
-That said, under the impetus of President Karimov, the National Conservatory - with its three concert halls - was created in the early 2000s.
+That said, under the impetus of President Karimov, the National Conservatory - and its three concert halls - came into being in the early 2000s.
 Otherwise, the country boasts a number of prodigies worth mentioning.
 Following in the footsteps of the great pianist Yefim Bronfman (now an Israeli citizen), the young virtuoso Behzod Abduraimov (b.
 1990) captivates audiences the world over with his magical playing.
 Equally dazzling, the young conductor Aziz Shokhakimov (b.
 1988) has been musical director of the Strasbourg Philharmonic Orchestra in France since 2021.
 As for lyrical voices, theAlisher Navoi Opera House programs operas and ballets, and in 2023 will host the annual World Singing Competition, created in Dresden (Germany) in 1996: an international jury and over 600 singers from all over the world.

 The dance